12 Website Governance Tips for Better Content Marketing

 10. Run Routine Content Audits

 Content audits help website owners stay focused on meeting goals and maintaining website content quality over time.
 By auditing how your content performs against key metrics, you can make important governance decisions about what to keep, what to throw away, and what to improve.
-This can also be helpful when done in tandem with a customer journey mapping workshop or or content mapping exercise.
+This can also be helpful when done in tandem with a customer journey mapping workshop or a content mapping exercise.

 There are no hard and fast rules about how often to perform a content audit, but since they’re such helpful governance tools, we suggest auditing your content at least once per year.
 For more information on this topic, check out our post, Why You Need a Content Audit (And How to Run One).